alexle/alexle.github.com/_posts/2025/2025-10-18-the-man-in-the-arena.markdown

 tags:
 ---

-One of my favorite quotes — and one that has quietly changed the way I live — is from Theodore Roosevelt:
+One of my favorite quotes which changed the way I view action is from Theodore Roosevelt:

 > It is not the critic who counts; not the man who points out how the strong man stumbles, or where the doer of deeds could have done them better.
 >